aiida-vasp/aiida-vasp/README.rst

    $ (aiida-vasp) reentry scan -r aiida

 This will automatically install the `AiiDA`_ python package(s) as well as any other dependencies of the plugin and register all the plugin classes with `AiiDA`_.
 Please consider that `AiiDA`_ have prerequisite that needs to be installed and ensured working.
 The steps above will not take care of this for you.
 Please consult `AiiDA prerequisites`_ and follow the instructions therein.
-Typically, on a standard Linux installation, like a modern Ubuntu, Fedora or similar distribution, the only thing you need to install is RabbitMQ and install and setup a Postgresql database.
-Please consider to work on a bleeding distribution of Fedora or Ubuntu and not CentOS or LTS versions.
-This also works fine, but requires more knowledge of the users to update system packages.
-After this is done, a `profile`, a `computer` and a `code` needs to be configured.
-The rest of the documentation gives information how to perform these steps (and only on Fedora 30 if there are system specific commands issued).
-If at any point you need more information, please consult the general `AiiDA-VASP documentation`_.
-In case you have already configured a `profile` and a `computer` please skip to the step which creates a `code`.
-It is highly unlikely that you need help with the installation of AiiDA-VASP and already have a VASP code configured in AiiDA.
-In case that is indeed so, please skip this step and launch your first test calculation and then continue on with the tutorial steps to learn more about the plugin.

 .. _AiiDA: https://www.aiida.net
 .. _VASP: https://www.vasp.at